 Hearings will be scheduled by the Court upon submission of all required documents.
 Any adjournments must be obtained through chambers.
 All parties must appear for a hearing unless otherwise agreed with chambers.

 Infant Compromise petitions must comply with CPLR 1208.
-The attorney affirmation must account for all defendants named in the caption and indicate dismissals, discontinuances or defaults in appearances.
+The attorney affirmation must account for all defendants named in the caption and indicate dismissals, discontinuances, or defaults in appearances.
 Further, the affirmation must include a detailed description of the accident and liability issues.
-The infant’s medical reports, a physician affirmation, a settlement letter which includes a waiver of appearance and an affirmation of no liens are required with the submissions.
+The infant’s medical reports, a physician affirmation, a settlement letter that includes a waiver of appearance, and an affirmation of no liens are required with the submissions.
 If any portion of the settlement is structured, the cost of the annuity must be stated in the order.

 If a compromise order was signed as to a previously settling defendant, such order must be attached as an exhibit and the partial settlement so stated in the attorney affirmation in support of the final compromise order.

-Amendments to compromise orders must include a copy of the original compromise order and an attorney affirmation detailing the proposed amendment and the reason for it, in addition to any other necessary papers.
+Amendments to compromise orders must include an attorney affirmation detailing the proposed amendment and the reason for it, in addition to any other necessary papers.